-When it comes to heart health, it’s important that women maintain a lifestyle that includes a heart-healthy diet and exercise.
+When it comes to women's heart health, it’s important to maintain a lifestyle that includes a heart-healthy diet and exercise.
 Heart disease is the number one leading cause of death for women.
 Learn more about women’s heart health here.

-While not all risk factors can be controlled, it’s important to understand how these factors can affect your heart health.
+While not all heart disease risk factors can be controlled, it’s important to understand how these factors can affect women's heart health.
 These factors can include:

-Women should keep in mind that a healthy diet, regular exercise and reduced stress can lower the risk of a heart attack.
+Women should keep in mind that a healthy diet, regular exercise and reduced stress can improve heart health and lower the risk of a heart attack.
 Talk to your doctor about options to reduce risk factors.
 Learn more about risk factors for women’s heart health here.

 While both men and women experience some of the same symptoms, it’s important to note the differences.
-Men and women both experience:
+Men and women both experience symptoms like:

-Be aware of the signs and symptoms to ensure you get the right help.
+Be aware of women's heart attack signs and symptoms to ensure you get the right help.

 It’s important to understand the risk factors that you can control to help reduce the risk of heart disease.
-When it comes to preventing heart disease, it’s important to:
+When it comes to preventing heart disease in women and in men, it’s important to:

 Controlling these factors can help reduce the risk of heart disease.
 Talk to your doctor about any medications you are on and discuss your healthy lifestyle plan.